zowe/docs-site/versioned_docs/version-v2.16.x/extend/extend-apiml/api-mediation-oidc-authentication.md

 - **`userid`**
    Specifies the ESM user id
 - **`distributed-identity-user-name`**
-   Specifies the user id for distributed-identity-registry
+   Specifies the user ID for distributed-identity-registry
 - **`distributed-identity-registry-name`**
    Specifies the URL value of the distributed-identity-registry where user is defined
 - **`label-name`**